Sandeep Mathrani

-Sandeep Mathrani (born 1962) is an Indian-American real estate executive, and the chief executive officer (CEO) and chairman of WeWork.
-Most recently, he was CEO of Brookfield Properties' Retail Group and vice chairman of Brookfield Properties (from 2018 to 2020).
+Sandeep Mathrani (born 1962) is an Indian-American real estate executive, and was the chief executive officer and chairman of WeWork until he resigned on May 26, 2023.
+He was CEO of Brookfield Properties' Retail Group and vice chairman of Brookfield Properties from 2018 to 2020.
 Prior to that, he was CEO of GGP for eight years until it was sold to Brookfield in August 2018.